 By Sarah Sackville

-Sup Yoga is one of this elusive sports that a bunch of different people from random places claim to have been the first one doing it.
+Sup Yoga is one of those elusive sports that a bunch of different people from random places claims to have been the first one doing it.
 Scouring various sources, I’m no closer to finding the first place or person that did it than anyone else.
 The origins of SUP are a hazy debate, most common consensus is it was a bunch of lads in Waikiki in the 50’s.
 Yoga, on the other hand, is over 5,000 years old according to some sources.

 However, no-one seems to know when the two joined forces.
 What we do know is that SUP Yoga has profound health benefits.
 Some of which you may not stop to think about.
 So here’s a list to inspire you into giving it a go.